kaitlin-fair/495_setup/README.md

 If you are using Windows and neither of the above methods worked, you can instead do this *within VS Code*.
 Going this route requires that you have this virtual environment in each 495 folder you intend to work in.
 Copy/pasting doesn't always work, so you may need to repeat this process for each folder you will use.
 - Add this folder to your workspace and open `nengo_495setup.ipynb`.
 - In the searchbar at the top, type in `>python: create environment`.
-- Navigate to where python 3.10 is downloaded and choose the `python.exe` file _for version 3.10_
+- Navigate to where python 3.10 is downloaded and select the `python.exe` file _for version 3.10_
-- Then pip install -r requirements.txt
+- Within your VSCode terminal, navigate to the folder containing your `requirements.txt` file and type the command `pip install -r requirements.txt`.

 If you are using Linux or Mac, please let me know and I can find someone to provide assistance if needed.